cloudmesh-community/book/chapters/in/futuresystems.md

 [:clapper: Systems 12:12 FutureGid](http://youtu.be/RibpNSyd4qg)

-At thsi time we are replacing several of the older systems.
+At this time we are replacing several of the older systems.
 To use these new systems you need to ask for access through them via our portal.

 Creating Portal Account